Pokémon Colosseum: Critical response

 Pokémon Colosseum was generally well-received upon release, with respective scores of 73/100 and 73.46% from aggregators Metacritic and GameRankings.
 Allgame staff writer Scott Alan Marriott gave the game three and a half stars out of five, although he did not review the game with more depth.
+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Pokémon Colosseum for "Console Children's Game of the Year".

 Critics praised Colosseum as the first true 3D role-playing installment in the Pokémon series and for its darker tone.
 Gamers Hell reviewer John K. called it "certainly a step in the right direction to a good 3D Pokémon game", although he felt that the limited number of Pokémon and lack of a true overworld detracted from the experience.
 IGN staff writer Craig Harris said that the adaptation of the Pokémon RPG formula to the 3D zeitgeist "does a decent enough job" and is "a bit more linear and straightforward".